ksu-cs-textbooks/cis301/content/5-chapter/5_4-multQuant.md

 - `Hi(x)`: whether animal x is a hippo
 - `W(x, y)`: whether animal x weighs more than animal y

 Suppose we wish to translate: *There is exactly one hippo.* We might first try saying: `∃ x Hi(x)`.
-But this statement would be true even if we had 100 hippos, so we need something more restricted.
+But this proposition would be true even if we had 100 hippos, so we need something more restricted.
 What we are really trying to say is:

 - There exists a hippo
 - AND, any other hippo is the same one